c0d3p0/GodotFPC/README.md

 <br />

 Issues:<br />
-When stading on slopes, it slides a little bit.<br />
+Character slides a little bit when stading on slopes, .<br />
-Character flies a little bit after finishing climbing a ladder.
+Character flies a little after finishing climbing a ladder.